Vatuu/silent-hill-decomp/docs/Coding Conventions.md

 ### Alignment

 #### Structs and enums
-When adding fields from structs and enums vertical align should be applied.
+When adding fields an entries to structs and enums, vertical alignment is applied.

 Structs:
 ```C